 A few years before that, my paper "Chinese Bead Curtains, Past and Present" appeared in Volume 25 (2013) of the same journal.

-Now, in the Spring of 2017, I just finished writing "Mainland Chinese Export Beadwork," a paper which provides evidence that beadwork made in China was exported to North American and Europe during the late 19th and early 20th centuries.
+Now, in the fall of 2017, I just finished writing "Mainland Chinese Export Beadwork," a paper which provides evidence that beadwork made in China was exported to North America and Europe during the late 19th and early 20th centuries.
 The paper will appear in Volume 29 (2017) of Beads: The Journal of the Society of Bead Researchers.
 To learn more about the contents of Volume 29, please visit the SBR website here.

 There is so much more to explore.
 A hundred thousand days would not be enough...and that is a great blessing.

 Back to the studio for a precious day of making.
 Thank you for stopping by.

 Updated December 12, 2017

 * I first came across Namdev's quote in the final installment of Peter Francis's 6-part article "Beadwork Beads," which was published in the Los Angeles Bead Society Newsletter from 1980 to 1982 in Vols.
 6 (3) to 7 (7).
 For more on Peter Francis, click here.